magao-x/handbook/compute/vpn.rst

         https://inst.magao-x.org/register/nodekey:...

-    (Or, the link might be opened for you automatically on macOS or Windows.)

 5. After loading the page, it will contain a command like ``headscale nodes register --user USERNAME --key nodekey:...``.
 Copy the entire line and send it to an admin (e.g. by Slack direct message).
-For reference, ``--user`` is the name of the private network, ``xnet`` in this case.

 6. Once they confirm your machine has been registered, you will have network access to the MagAO-X computers over a virtual private network.